m4tx/egielda/README.md

 Remember that you shouldn't use default `settings.py` on production.
 Also, bear in mind that SQLite is unsuitable for anything but e-Giełda development.

 Please note that our migration script automatically creates three groups (moderator, admin, sysadmin) and gives them some permissions.
 If you change anything and want to restore default permissions for these groups, you have to remove **all** permissions from at least one group, then run `migrate`.

+e-Giełda uses gulp tool to build CSS and JS files. `postinstall` script in npm calls `gulp build` automatically (actually, `npm run gulp build`, in case that gulp is not installed globally).

 ## License
 Copyright (C) 2014-2015 [Mateusz Maćkowski](http://m4tx.pl) and Tomasz Zieliński